0xPolygonMiden/miden-client/README.md

 The `testing` feature allows mainly for faster account creation.
 When using the the client CLI alongside a locally-running node, you will want to make sure the node is installed/executed with the `testing` feature as well, as some validations can fail if the settings do not match up both on the client and the node.

-Additionally, the client supports another feature: The `concurrent` flag enables some optimizations that will incur in faster transaction execution and proving.
+Additionally, the client supports another feature: The `concurrent` flag enables some optimizations that will result in faster transaction execution and proving.

-After installing the client, you can use it with `miden-client`.
-For a basic understanding of each available CLI command, you can use the `--help` flag in order to get information: `miden-client --help`.
-This is also available for each subcommand.
+After installing the client, you can use it by running `miden-client`.
+In order to get more information about available CLI commands you can run `miden-client --help``.

 ## Example: Executing, proving and submitting transactions

 ### Prerequisites

-- This guide assumes a basic understanding of the Miden network, as it deals with some of its main concepts, such as Notes, Accounts, and Transactions.
+- This guide assumes a basic understanding of the Miden rollup, as it deals with some of its main concepts, such as Notes, Accounts, and Transactions.
 A good place to learn about these concepts is the [Polygon Miden Documentation](https://0xpolygonmiden.github.io/miden-base/introduction.html).

 - Currently, the client allows for submitting locally-proven transactions to the Miden node.
 Because there is no way to deploy an account to the network, the best way to test the client is by [generating accounts via the genesis file](https://github.com/0xPolygonMiden/miden-node?tab=readme-ov-file#generating-the-genesis-file).
   - For this example, we will make use of 1 faucet account and 2 regular wallet accounts, so you should set your node's `toml` config file accordingly.
 We will refer to these accounts as having IDs `regular account ID A` and `regular account ID B` in order differentiate them.
   - Once the account files have been generated, [make sure the node is running](https://github.com/0xPolygonMiden/miden-node?tab=readme-ov-file#running-the-node).
+If the node has some stored state from previous tests and usage, you might have to clear its database (`miden-store.sqlite3`).

 ### 1. Loading account data